Do you know how to learn a new skill? and what is the best and easy way to do it?

 - Honor your biology.

-Scaffolds are structures that ensure you approach the skill the same way every time.
+Scaffolds are planning structures that help us approach skills the same way every time.

 For more informative Blog and Vlogs and My Reading List visit